zriback/automated-voice-command-traffic-collection/README.md

 ### record.sh

 Plays a .wav sound file a set amount of times for each command (amount of times is defined in the script as $iterations) and records tcp traffic for a set amount of time to give the voice command time to process by the voice assistant.
 Specific file (combination of voice and variant) is selected at random for each iteration.
+Also records voice assistant output as a .wav file in the capture output directory.

 Directory containing .wav files generated using generate.sh is provided by the user.